LynnSoler/Prosper-IT-LLC-Internship/README.md

 ### Style Changes to Navbar

 Product Backlog Item 3660:
-I was referred to another website with similar Navbar styles the client wanted implemented into this Navbar.
-I was instructed to use the exact color #Blue backround + #Orange text as was seen on the 'donor' site.
+I was referred to another website with similar Navbar styles that the client wanted implemented into their Navbar.
+I was instructed to use the exact color #Blue Backround + #Orange Text as was seen on the 'donor' site.

 ![alt text](Screenshot_bootstrap-theme.png "bootstrap-theme.css")